Baby Eczema

 Heat and sweat.
 Both can make the itch of infant eczema worse.

 Allergens.
 It’s not certain, but some experts believe that removing cow’s milk, peanuts, eggs, or certain fruits from a child’s food may help control eczema symptoms.
-Remember that your baby can get exposed to these foods if their mother eats them before they breastfeed.
+Remember that your baby can get exposed to these foods if their mother eats them before breastfeeding.
 Find out the connection between food and eczema flares.

 Clean carefully.
 Use soap only where your baby may be dirty, such as the genitals, hands, and feet.
 Simply rinse off the rest of your child's body.

 Dry off.
-Pat skin dry.
+Pat your baby's skin dry.
 Don't rub.

+Dress for comfy days.
+Your child should wear loose clothes made of cotton to avoid irritation from fabric rubbing against their skin.
 Always wash new clothes before you put them on your baby.
 Use a mild, fragrance-free detergent.

 To keep your little one comfy, don’t overdress them or use too many blankets.
 If they get hot and sweaty, that can trigger an eczema flare.
 Learn more about natural skin care for babies.

-Trim their nails often, and then take the edge off of them with a file if you can.
+Keep your baby from scratching.
+Scratching can make the rash worse, lead to an infection, and cause the irritated skin to get thicker and more leathery.
+Trim their nails often, then take the edge off them with a file if possible.
 Some parents also slip "scratch mittens" onto their little one's hands.
-Others try long socks, tucked in under a long-sleeved shirt, so they're harder for a baby to remove.
 View a slideshow to get more eczema skin care tips.

 Some over-the-counter products, such as hydrocortisone creams and ointments, target itching and inflammation.
 Check the instructions and don’t use them too long, or they can thin the skin in the affected area.